-Well, as enlisted in the NEET 2018 Eligibility Criteria, there are only 3 attempts a candidate can avail to appear in the Under-Graduate Exam.
-So, whether you’re a dropper or a fresher, you’ll have only 3 NEET Attempt limit to appear in the exam.
+Well, as enlisted in the NEET 2018 Eligibility Criteria there is no cap for the number of attempts for a candidate who avail to appear in the Under-Graduate Exam.
+Previously, an aspirant can take only 3 attempts in NEET Exam.

 Nationality & Citizenship